 There is a huge range of filters that can be used with black and white photography, but there are a few common ones that you may want to keep in your camera kit for all occasions.

-This article is mainly written for film users but can also be useful for DSLR users when shooting black and white.
-Of course the Yellow-Green is not valid with digital photography and manipulation may also be done in the camera or with your photo editing software.
+This article is mainly written for film users but it can also be useful for DSLR users when shooting black and white.
+Of course, the Yellow-Green is not valid with digital photography and manipulation may also be done in the camera or with your photo editing software.

 Before getting onto filters, a quick discussion on stepping rings is in order as they are a necessity for the filter user.